mzattera/FuckBench/README.md

    and will move ony to cells on its right.

 * The Windows executables created with Esotope + C compiler, when encountering a BF `,` comand will read a string from console until user presses enter.
-The string is returned with a terminating $0A char.
+The string is returned with a terminating $0A (LF) char.

   For example, when the generated BF code contains a `,` execution stops waiting for user input.
   Users enters "A1!" followed by "enter" key.
 BF will receive the characters with decimal ASCII code:
-  65, 49, 33, 10 in this order.
+  $41, $31, $21, $0A in this order.

-  Notice that the cc65 libraries provided with FB reads input either a $00 or $A0 character is returned;
+  Notice that the cc65 libraries provided with FB read input until either a $00 (nul) or $0A (LF) character is returned;
-  if $00 ir read, it is replaced by $0A before being returned.
+  if $00 is read, it is replaced by $0A before being returned.

 ### Compiling BrainFuck code